 3 comments

-2. I met Gérard at the Club Med in St Moritz in 1964, as well as Paul Emile Victor with whom I had breakfast in the company of Jean Christophe?
+2. I met Gérard at Club Med in St Moritz in 1964, as well as Paul Emile Victor with whom I had breakfast in the company of Jean Christophe?
 It was nice, with a bouillabaisse at the foot of the Mortorasch massif.

 3. Hello everyone,